Alizarin crimson (color)

-Alizarin crimson is a shade of red that is biased slightly more towards purple than towards orange on the color wheel and has a blue undertone.
+Alizarin crimson is a deep red color with a blue undertone.
 It is named after the organic dye alizarin, found in the madder plant, and the related synthetic lake pigment alizarin crimson (PR83 in the Color Index).

-William Henry Perkin had co-discovered a way to synthesize the pigment alizarin, which became known as the color alizarin crimson.
-Its consistency and lightfastness quickly made it a favourite red pigment for artists.
+History

 Alizarin crimson can create a wide range of rich, permanent purples and browns.
 The dye was prominently used for dyeing clothes and traces were found in Ancient Egypt, Persia and the ruins of Pompeii.
 By the seventh century BC, the dye had been made into a lake pigment and was used across Europe, the Middle East and Asia.
 By this time the use of madder dye and pigment were widespread, but they remained costly and time-consuming to produce.

+William Henry Perkin had co-discovered a way to synthesize the pigment alizarin, which became known as the color alizarin crimson.
+Its consistency and lightfastness quickly made it a favourite red pigment for artists.

+In 1826, French chemists Jean-Jacques Colin and Pierre Jean Robiquet advanced the study of madder by isolating two distinct dyes: alizarin and purpurin.
+Subsequently, in 1869, German chemists Carl Gräbe and Carl Liebermann distilled alizarin with zinc, resulting in the discovery of anthraquinone.

+In culture

 Alizarin crimson was a popular color Bob Ross used on his show The Joy of Painting.